sleepjie/Valanar/Valanar Superdocument.md

 - **925SR** - *The Age of Man*
 	The remaining Gods who weren't expelled by the High Pantheon begin to help humanity rebuild, this time with a less heavy handed approach - beings are left to try and find their ways on their own, without as much interference from those beyond the astral veil.
 - **942SR** - *King Snowden Assassinated*
-	King of Einartoft is assassinated, his only son, Eryk, immediately assumes the throne at the age of sixteen.
+	The King of Einartoft, Laurence Snowden is assassinated by Barbarian Chief Hudsonson.
+He is succeeded by his only son, Eryk, who immediately assumes the throne at the age of sixteen and becomes the youngest to rule in the Snow Kingdom's history.
 - **950SR** - *Einartoft Invades Draymond*
 	Einartoft sparks a war with Draymond after years of building tensions over trade and tax, the first time the nation would ever encroach to the north of their own borders.
 	..